vuevert/Vert-Core/README.md

 TODO: ...

-### Better way to create a class-based service and use it.
+### Better way to create a class-based service and how to use it.

-If you want to create a service by using class, `Dependency Injection` is the best choice.
+If you want to create a service by using class, `Dependency Injection` is your best choice.

-Vue-Enterprise provides some decorators to help you to achieve DI and ICO:
+Vue-Enterprise provides some decorators to help you to do DI and ICO stuffs:

 ```typescript
 // services.ts